purple-phoenix/dailyprogrammer/python_files/project_374_game_of_blobs/readme.txt

 Credits
 This challenge was suggested by /user/tomekanco, many thanks!
 Have a good challenge idea?
 Consider submitting it to r/dailyprogrammer_ideas and there's a good chance we'll use it.

+Sorry for the confusion and late reaction.
+I was at an evening lecture.
+(Autoencoders as preprocessing for anomaly detection, cool stuff)

+To clarify things:

+All blobs choose their destination at the same moment, move, and merge at the same moment.

+It's possible that you'll end up with more than 1 blob in the end.

+Larger blobs can merge, for example when moving towards a common goal.

+Often one will end up trailing another for some time.

+The clockwise rule in 2D means if you have 3 nodes at equal distance, and all equal size, say one at 1 o'clock, one at 5 and one at 11 o clock, you'll choose the one at 1.

+The clockwise rule in 3D.

+As blobs try to minimize the distance, their will be a preference for diagonal moves.

+Example:
+Given: [(2,0,1),(1,2,2)] as a list of (x,y and size)

+A representation where x is horizontal, y is vertical.
+Each grid represents the state at the start of an iteration, or the final state.

+..1    ..1    ..3
+...    ..2    ...
+.2.    ...    ...
+Solution: [(0,2)] (coordinate) or [(0,2,3)] (including size)

+Help the blobs break out of flatland.
+Given: [(1,1),(4,2)] (x-coordinate and size)

+.1..2    .1.2.    .12..    .3...
+A solution: [(1)] or [(1,3)]

+Given [(2,0,0,1),(0,1,1,2)] (x,y,z and size)

+A representation where x is horizontal, y is vertical and z the second layer (or n others, just like a 3D array).

+..1    .21    ..3
+...    ...    ...
+/      /      /
+...    ...    ...
+2..    ...    ...
+A solution [(2,0,0)] or [(2,0,0,3)]